 James Read, 14, a Stable Boy, born Walsham le Willows.

 Lucy Ellen Read, 12, born Walsham le Willows – died 1886, Walsham le Willows.

 Charles Thomas Read, 10, a Farm Servant, born Walsham le Willows.

 Alice Mary Read, 1 month, born Walsham le Willows.

 1891 Cranmer Green, Walsham le Willows, Suffolk.

-Thomas was 13 years old, Groom and Stable Boy.
-He was living with his father & step mother and step siblings.
+Thomas was 13 years old, a Groom and a Stable Boy.
+He was living with his father and stepmother and step-siblings.